hyurl/sfn/docs/v1/en-US/http-controller.md

 <!-- title: HTTP Controller; order: 4 -->
 ## Concept

-`HttpController` manages requests come from an HTTP client.
-Essentially, it is a class inherited from [Service](./service), but unlike the singleton model of the service, Controllers are one-time products.
+[HttpController](/api/v1/HttpController) manages requests come from an HTTP client.
+Essentially, it is a class inherited from [Service](/api/v1/service), but unlike the singleton model of the service, Controllers are one-time products.
 An instance will be created when a request comes and will be destroyed after the request has gone.
-Therefore, the Controller overrides some methods from the base class to allow it fitting this special running model, in the meantime to keep the same development experience as ordinary services.
+Therefore, the Controller overrides some methods from the base class to allow it fitting this special running model, in the meantime to keep the same development experience as regular services.

-## Usage Example
+## Example

-You just create a file in `src/controllers`, this file should export a default class that extends `HttpController`, and it will be auto-loaded when the server starts.
+Just create a file in `src/controllers`, which should export a default class that extends `HttpController`, and it will be auto-loaded when the server starts.

 ```typescript
 import { HttpController, route } from "sfn";